ECMAScript 5’s

 Function.prototype.bind.

-is variadic, while apply
+call is variadic, while apply takes an array of

 arguments, but the two both immediately invoke the function.
 We don’t want to

 do that just yet.
-The fix we need is Function.prototype.bind
+The fix we need is Function.prototype.bind.

 window.addEventListener("DOMContentLoaded", obj.hi.bind(obj));

 There, now isn’t that nice and short?
-Instead of saving this
+Instead of saving this as another

-variable then closing over it, you can instead use bind
+variable then closing over it, you can instead use bind!

 var obj = {